lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 * contrary to the druid version, it does *not* dispel insect swarms.
 It also has a *documented* penalty of -2 to the saves.

 7. Summon Insects: panic on failed save vs. poison is not referred to in the description.
 Added it to description.

-note(s):
-* uses Attack Nearest opcode instead of fear.
-Bug?
+8. Animal Summoning III: summoning eff power 8 -> 0.

-8. Contagion: aux spell had 5th disease opcode (slow) probability1 0.
+9. Contagion: aux spell had 5th disease opcode (slow) probability1 0.
 The opcode is undocumented, so it is deleted.
 Remove spurious protection against chaotic commands.
-9. Cause Serious Wounds: opcode's power 4 -> 3.
+10. Cause Serious Wounds: opcode's power 4 -> 3.
-10. Regenerate Serious Wounds: opcode's power 1 -> 3.
+11. Regenerate Serious Wounds: opcode's power 1 -> 3.

+### Level 4.

+1. Cure Critical Wounds: add remove intoxicated icon opcode since the spell also cures intoxication.
+2. Animal Summoning IV: summoning eff power 8 -> 0.
+3. Free Action: first header repeated protection against spell spwm164, but missing protection against web so altering the resource in the opcode.
+Second and subsequent headers miss protection against spells wish slow, spin983 slow and web.
+All headers missing protection against strings 14650 = "Paralyzed" and 14668 = "Slowed".
+Remove spurious 240 opcodes.

+notes(s):
+* 240 opcodes are not spurious *if* Free Action removes the corresponding statuses.

+4. Neutralize Poison: misses protection against string 14662 = "Poisoned".
+Add remove poisoned icon opcode.
+5. Domination: misses opcode display string 8364 = "Dominated"
+6. Farsight: errors in several opcode's power and resist_dispel.
+7. Ice Sorm: fix duration of movement rate penalty 24 -> 7.
+Damage opcode has an undocumented +2 damage.
+8. Regenerate Critical Wounds: power of opcodes 1 -> 4.